BCCIC Economics Advisor – Volunteer

 - Knowledge of Canadian and Indigenous history is an asset

 This is a remote based position but the Vancouver office is also available.
-The minimum commitment will range from 0-4 hours/ week.
-The SDG Scorecard report has a quick turnaround time and we will be looking for someone until the end of March.
+The commitment will range from 0-4 hours/ week.
+To reduce volunteer turnover we are looking for volunteers to stay with us for a minimum of 3 months.
 Please include the time commitment you are able to make within the body of your statement of interest.

 Volunteering with BCCIC is an unpaid experience for which no monetary compensation is provided.
 Understanding and appreciating that those who volunteer with us are seeking to gain experience and contribute to moving toward a better world, BCCIC staff work with each of our volunteers to make the experience of volunteering with us as meaningful as possible.